Each page describes a problems tourney arranged by or conducted through one source.

 At what date must the submissions have reached the arrangers?
 This is always the date/dates stated in the announcement, regardless of specific conditions.
 One tournament may say that problems must have reached the organizer on a certain date, or it may say that they must have done so before a certain date, or even that they must be postmarked not later than the closing date.

 Who decided the outcome of the tourney, and how?
+Were there any special directives from the arrangers regarding judging?

 This information covers at least the formal prizes specified in the Requirements section.
+If known, the mottos used by the competitor is included

 If the requirements contains sections, so do the awards.